 If you lost any money on investments with Eduardo Diaz, or if funds were stolen from you, you may be able to recover your losses from Next Financial Group and/or Kovack Securities, Inc. This is because Next Financial Group and/or Kovack Securities, Inc. had a duty to supervise Eduardo Diaz.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Eduardo Diaz, or if funds were stolen from you and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.Back to Blogs